-We offer e-safety training courses focussed on kids, starting from Early Years, and going all the way to Higher Education.
-Our sessions for children are interactive and up-to-date; we talk to young people at their level about the technology they are using today.
-We encourage discussion and involvement and because of this we usually seek to keep the group sizes to a maximum of 60 children.
+Our sessions for children are interactive and up-to-date; we talk to young people about the technology they are using everyday.
+We encourage discussion and involvement.
+Because of this, we usually seek to keep group sizes to a maximum of 60 children.

 These sessions provide parents with a window into the current popular technologies and how their children use them.
 Demonstrating the massive positives and potential pitfalls, the interactive presentation provides parents with advice, coping strategies and resources to help them understand and engage with their child’s online lives.

 Online Safety for Other Settings

 We offer standard or bespoke online safety training aimed at the entire children's workforce - for any professionals working with children and young people including police, healthcare, social workers, youth worker, foster and adoption professionals.

 We know that cyber security can be complicated.
 These sessions aim to help support you to understand cyber and information security in an accessible and entertaining way.
 Delivered by experts our sessions will; define key terminologies, unpick key risks, provide practical tips to help protect your organisation and staff.

 Cyber security awareness training: Provided by Mimecast at a discounted rate for schools, this cloud-based software enables you to deliver targeted, engaging and short video based training to your staff.
 Providing training for your staff in this way is proven to reduce the chances your staff will click on a malicious link.

 Online Safety Training Pricing

 Our pricing structure is simple.
 We can offer sessions virtually or face to face.